-In accordance with the terms of their respective employment agreements, our named executive officers are eligible to receive discretionary annual bonuses of up to a percentage of each executive's gross base salary based on individual performance, company performance or as otherwise determined appropriate, as determined by the compensation committee of our board of directors.
+Under the terms of their employment agreements, our named executive officers are eligible to receive discretionary annual bonuses of up to a specified percentage of each executive's gross base salary based on individual performance, company performance against corporate goals or as otherwise determined appropriate by the compensation committee.
+Target awards are set at the market median with actual awards higher or lower based on performance.
+Corporate performance goals may be based on criteria such as the progress of our research and clinical development programs, financial metrics and strategic collaborations that support our plans.
+Based on performance against these goals, the compensation committee determined the cash bonus earned by our named executive officers.